Sjoerd305/Avics/SOS API/readme.md

 - Supports iplist.txt
 - Don't forget to change the credentials in the script!
+- If it doesn't create the API request you probably need to update curl.

 ## SOS sip event url checker
 *Uses curl for the SOS API, outputs the sip event server url to the terminal*

 - Supports iplist.txt
 - Don't forget to change the credentials in the script!
+- If it doesn't create the API request you probably need to update curl.